Simple backdrop or vibrant advertising space?

 We see hoardings everywhere, every day!
 They frame our morning commute.
 They are the backdrop to our lunch time walks.
 Their purpose is to mask unsightly building works and keep the public safe from the building work going on beyond.
 In short, they’re an essential part of development works.

 But now marketers can see (quite literally!) the huge advertising potential of these printed panels.
-Hoardings have the power to position products in plain sight but in a less intrusive manner than billboards.
+A They have the power to position products in plain sight but in a less intrusive manner than billboards.
+So – what are advertising hoardings?

-At Octink we are hoarding experts and we’d like to share our knowledge.
+At Octink we have experience in this field and we’d like to share our knowledge.

 What is a hoarding?

-A hoarding is defined as a ‘temporary boarded fence in a public place, usually erected around a building site‘.
+They are defined as ‘a temporary boarded fence in a public place, usually erected around a building site‘.
 These are used to protect the public from works and hide the building site.
 In addition, these can also display messaging and advertisements.
-You can see real life examples of Octink hoardings here.
+Printing and installing these hoardings is what we do best.
+You can see real life examples of hoardings printed by Octink here.

-Usually a hoarding serves two common purposes.
-Firstly, health and safety.
+Usually they serve two common purposes.
+Firstly, the obvious health and safety requirements.
 Secondly, promotion.
 However, this is just the tip of the iceberg.

 Health and Safety

 We cannot shy away from the legal and regulatory reasons that hoardings are erected – health and safety.
-Hoardings separate the public from the potentially hazardous building works.
+They separate the public from the potentially hazardous building works.
 On one side, they are a clean, ‘public-facing’ surface.
-Meanwhile, on the other, hoardings provide a space for all essential health and safety messages necessary for HSE site compliance.
-You can see our Construction Site Hoardings here.
+Meanwhile, on the other, they provide a space for all essential health and safety messages necessary for HSE site compliance.
+You can see our Construction Site Hoarding here.

 Building up excitement

 Just by hiding a site behind a hoarding, natural curiosity is peaked from the very start.
-Similarly, hoarding imagery about what is being built can spark fever pitch excitement for the big reveal.
+Similarly, imagery and graphics printed on the panels depicting what is being built can spark fever pitch excitement for the big reveal.
 Namely, a call to action such as a web address or telephone number can generate customer leads.
 This can be particularly effective for for new homes, retail and rental spaces.
 Forget to use hoardings at your peril!
-Correct use can and will complement the rest of the marketing communication strategy.
+Correct use will complement the rest of the marketing communication strategy.

 Advertising and Marketing